AlexKeehan/Empowerhouse/README.md

   * View Event Roster (Admin/Trainer only) (print-friendly)
   * Modify event details (Admin/Trainer only)
   * Create a new event listing (Admin/Trainer only)
+  * Update an existing event (Admin only)
-  * Delete event (Admin/Trainer only)
+  * Delete event (Admin only)
 * Reports (Admin/Trainer only) (print-friendly)
   * General Volunteer Report
   * Total Volunteer Hours
   * Individual Volunteer Hours
   * Top Performers
+  * Volunteers With Missing Paperwork
+  * Volunteers Who Completed Training
+  * Volunteers Email Addresses
+  * Applicable Reports Are Exportable To .xlsx Files
 * Notification system, with notifications generated when
   * A user signs up for an event (sent to all staff members)
   * A user is assigned to an event by a staff member (sent to that volunteer)
   * A new event is created by a staff member (sent to all users)
+  * A volunteer completes all training (sent to admin only)

 ### Video Tour of Features
-A video demo of the system's features is available as an unlisted YouTube video.
+A video demo of the system's features is available.
 Please get in touch with Dr. Polack for access to the video.

 ## Design Documentation
 Several types of diagrams describing the design of the VMS, including sequence diagrams and use case diagrams, are available.
 Don't hesitate to get in touch with Dr. Polack for access.